elycruz/edm-zf2/README.md

 - Mysql 5.6+
 - Installed database from github repo 'elycruz/edm-db-mysql'.

-### Caveats
+### Caveats for developing on this project
 - All development must be performed in TDD format.

 #### Code rules:
 - No redeclaring of variables in same scope.
-- No methods or functions with more than 89 line length.
+- Short class methods.
+Try to keep class methods under or around 144 lines of code (including comments).
-- No classes with line length greater than 610.
+- Short classes.
+Try to keep classes around, at most, 610 lines of code (including comments).
-- Characters per line 89-144.
+- No hard characters per line rule but either use a max line length of 80, 89, or 144 characters per line.

 ### Usage notes: